ziachap/Quack/README.md

 # Quack
 Quack is a language I made when I was bored and decided it would be fun to make a new language.
+I have used F# for the parser and C# for lexing, AST analysis and transpiling.
 I will slowly add new features to this.

 At the moment Quack supports:
 - Scoped variable declaration and assignment